cjohnson74/mlh-sre-portfolio-site/README.md

-# Production Engineering - Week 1 - Portfolio Site
+# Site Reliability Engineering - Week 1 - Portfolio Site

 Welcome to the MLH Fellowship!
 During Week 1, you'll be working with Flask to build a portfolio site.
 This site will be the foundation for activities we do in future weeks so spend time this week making it your own and reflect your personality!